touchtechio/tensorflask/ansible/ansible-aws/readme.md

 ](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
 )

-install python modules for anisble and boto for managing credentials
+install python modules for ansible and boto for managing credentials.
 ```
 pip install ansible boto3 botocore
 ```

+create an inventory directory or update your local ansible hosts dynamically from ec2

 your ```/etc/ansible/hosts``` should be created from the ansible provided ec2.py and made executeable. this will reachout to aws for a full inventory of your machines to run playbooks against. alternatively you can run your ansible commands with the ```-i inventory``` parameter like so ansible -i ec2.py -u ubuntu us-west-2b -m ping